MUESdummy/Meta-Universal-Equality-Scale/README.md

 ⸻

 ### 💡 Why It Exists for now
-* Most self-help tools coddle.
-Most personality tests reduce.
+* Most self-help tools coddle, and most personality tests reduce.
 This does neither.
-* MUES is for people who quietly suspect they’re looping, performing, or just surviving — and want to reflect clearly, without flattery.
+* MUES is for people who quietly suspect they’re in a loop state, performing, or just surviving — and want to reflect clearly, without flattery.

 ----